shivakr07/weekday-candidate-application-platform/README.md

 #### Additional Information
 - Make sure you have Node.js and npm installed on your system before proceeding with the installation steps.
-- For any issues or inquiries, please refer to the project's documentation or contact [maintainer's contact information].

 ---